aaaaronlin/tello_collision_avoidance/README.md

 python2 /home/pi/Desktop/sensor_system.py &
 ```

-This will allow the script to run when the PiZero is externally charged by the drone battery.
+This will allow the script to run automatically when the PiZero is externally charged by the drone battery.

 ### PC
 Enable Bluetooth